 3.1.
-The architecture of WIPEM
+The Architecture of WIPEM

-The IPEM is suitable for processing a degraded image that is not noisy.
-However, in the real world, many images are noisy.
-To solve this problem, we develop the WIPEM under the framework of incompact WNN.
+The IPEM is suitable to process the degraded image without noise.
+However, in the real world many images are noisy.
+To solve this problem, We develop the WIPEM under the framework of incompact WNN.
 In this method, incompact WNN is constructed to reduce the noisy image and the IPEM module is used to restore the underlying image.

-In recent years there has been a fair amount of research on wavelet thresholding and threshold selection for signal de-noising.^{13,28} The wavelet analysis technique provides an appropriate basis for separating noisy signal from the image signal, then under the framework of WNN the noise can be reduced well.
-The principle of noise reduction with wavelet is that the wavelet transform is good at energy compaction; in the signal wavelet representation, the small wavelet coefficients are more likely related to noise and large wavelet coefficients related to important signal features.27 These small wavelet coefficients can be omitted without affecting the significant features of the image.
+In recent years there has been a fair amount of research on wavelet thresholding and threshold selection for signal de-noising 2713.
+The wavelet analysis technique provides an appropriate basis for separating noisy signal from the image signal, then under the framework of WNN the noise can be reduced well.
+The principle of noise reduction with wavelet is that the wavelet transform is good at energy compaction, in the signal wavelet representation, the small wavelet coefficients are more likely related to noise and large wavelet coefficients related to important signal features 26.
+These small wavelet coefficients can be omitted without affecting the significant features of the image.
 That is so-called wavelet thresholding method, which is a traditional and effective image de-noise method.

 The architecture of the WIPEM is shown in Fig. 2.

-In the figure, \mathbf{G} , \mathbf{G}g , \mathbf{G}h are degraded image, the high frequency part of the image and the low frequency part of the image, respectively. \mathbf{F} , \mathbf{F}g , \mathbf{F}h is the restored image, the high frequency part of the image and the low frequency part of the image, respectively.
+In the figure, $\mathbf{G}, \mathbf{G}g, \mathbf{G}h$ are degraded image, the high frequency part of the image and the low frequency part of the image, respectively. $\mathbf{F}, \mathbf{F}g, \mathbf{F}h$ is the restored image, the high frequency part of the image and the low frequency part of the image, respectively.